Search Anything

 General Student Employment

-Students not eligible for FWS and not awarded an Employment Scholarship may apply for general student employment.
-You may apply directly with departments such as:
+Students who are not eligible for Federal Work-Study and who have not been awarded NSU Employment Scholarship may apply for general student employment.
+Below are a few departments that students may apply directly with:

 • Student Technology (Computer Labs): Watson Library, Room 113